California Highway Patrol: Newhall Incident

 Suspects Jack Twinning and Bobby Davis escaped, later abandoned their vehicle and then split up.
 For nine hours, officers blanketed the area searching for the killers.
 Twinning broke into a house and briefly held a man hostage.
 Officers used tear gas before storming the house, but Twinning committed suicide with the shotgun he stole from Frago.
 Davis was captured, stood trial and convicted on four counts of murder.
 He was sentenced to death, but in 1972, the California Supreme Court declared the death penalty to be cruel and unusual punishment and in 1973, the court commuted his sentence to life in prison.

-Of the incident, Ronald Reagan, who was governor of California at the time, said the following words: "If anything worthwhile comes of this tragedy, it should be the realization by every citizen that often the only thing that stands between them and losing everything they hold dear ... is the man wearing a badge."
+Of the incident, Ronald Reagan, who was governor of California at the time, said the following: "If anything worthwhile comes of this tragedy, it should be the realization by every citizen that often the only thing that stands between them and losing everything they hold dear ... is the man wearing a badge."

 A follow-up investigation eventually led to a complete revision of procedures during high-risk and felony stops.
 Firearms procedures have also changed fundamentally due to this incident, and physical methods of arrest have been improved.
 The police baton and pepper spray have been added to the officer's arsenal, with more in‑depth training in their use.

 The 25th anniversary of the Newhall Incident was observed on April 6, 1995, at the present Newhall Area office, where a brick memorial pays tribute to Officers George Alleyn (6290), Walt Frago (6520), Roger Gore (6547) and James Pence (6885).
 The memorial once stood at the former Newhall office, but was rebuilt at the new site, about one mile (1.6 km) from the scene of the slayings.

-Mergers
+History of the former California State Police and its Merger with the California Highway Patrol

-On July 12, 1995, the California State Police, which was a separate agency, was merged into the CHP, thus greatly expanding the agency's mandate.
+On July 12, 1995, the California State Police, which was a separate agency, was absorbed into the CHP, thus greatly expanding the agency's mandate.
 In addition to safety on the state highway system, it is now responsible for the safety of all elected state officials and all people who work in or are utilizing a state building in California, such as the State Capitol Building in Sacramento.

 It has also been discussed to merge the Law Enforcement Division of the California Department of Fish and Wildlife into the California Highway Patrol.
 By doing so, this may allow for better protection of California's environment and natural resources.
 The underfunded CDFW Law Enforcement Division has faced low numbers of Game Wardens also known as Wildlife Officers for the last ten years; a similar idea is already in place in Oregon and Alaska, where the Oregon State Police and Alaska State Troopers serve as game wardens under a separate fish and wildlife division within the two departments.

 Firearms

-The California Highway Patrol currently issues the Smith & Wesson M&P40 pistol, replacing the Smith & Wesson 4006 TSW.
+The California Highway Patrol currently issues the Smith & Wesson M&P pistol chambered in .40 S&W, replacing the Smith & Wesson Model 4006 TSW.